jonnycarling/training/README.md

     plot(mydata$prog.type, mydata$apd)

 Prob couldn't get that into a journal article though right?
 Well, we can spruce it up with ggplot.
-We'll also install and load "ggpubr" and "Hmisc", so we can include a significance bar and error bars.
+We'll also install and load ``ggpubr`` and ``Hmisc``, so we can include a significance bar and error bars.

     install.packages(c("ggpubr", "Hmisc"), dependencies = T)
     library(ggpubr)
     library(Hmisc)

-You can still run quite basic plots with ggplot2.
-Here's the basic code for the adp t-test (specifying that you want the chart to plot the summary values derived from the *mean* function):
+You can still run quite basic plots with ggplot.
+Here's the basic code for the adp t-test, specifying that you want the chart to plot the ``summary`` values derived from the ``mean`` function:

     ggplot(mydata, aes(prog.type, apd) +
       geom_bar(stat = "summary", fun = "mean")